-Emperador procures its new bottles from Anglo Watsons Glass, Inc. ("AWG"), a whollyowned domestic subsidiary of EDI, which caters principally to EDI's requirements.
+Emperador procures its new bottles from Anglo Watsons Glass, Inc. ("AWG"), a wholly-owned domestic subsidiary of EDI, which caters principally to EDI's requirements.
 AWG operates a glass container manufacturing plant in Laguna on a 24-hour shift.
 AWG was incorporated on July 22, 1999 to handle the spun-off glass container manufacturing business of AGI, and EDI acquired it from AGI in June 2012.
-AWG has P405,750,000 authorized capital stock divided into 400 million common shares and 115,000,000 preferred shares, fully subscribed and paid up capital as at end-2014.
+AWG has P405,750,000 authorized capital stock, fully subscribed and paid up capital as at end-2014.

 In 2013, Emperador embarked on acquisitions in Spain which include the Bodega San Bruno, the San Bruno trademark, vineyards, and sizable inventory of high-quality well-matured brandy from Gonzalez Byass S.A., one of the largest and oldest liquor and wine conglomerate in Spain.
-Under a supply agreement with Gonzalez Byass, the Emperador Deluxe Spanish Edition is produced and bottled in Spain and exported to the Philippines where it started selling in March 2013.
-In 2014, Gonzalez Byass agreed to give Emperador 50% participation in Bodegas Las Copas, a fully integrated brandy production company that it owns.
+Under a supply agreement with Gonzalez Byass, the Emperador Deluxe Spanish Edition is produced and bottled in Spain and started selling in the Philippines in March 2013.
+In 2014, Gonzales Byass agreed to give Emperador 50% participation in Bodega Las Copas, a fully integrated brandy production company that it owns.
 The Spanish investments and operations are all under Grupo Emperador Spain, a wholly-owned subsidiary of Emperador Asia Pte Ltd who is, in turn, wholly owned by Emperador International Limited ("EIL"), an investment and holding company incorporated in the British Virgin Islands on December 13, 2006.
 Both EMP and EDI have investments in EIL that account to 100%.
 The Spain group owns vineyard estates in Toledo and in Madrid.
 The main industrial facilities are located at Jerez de la Frontera in Cadiz and Tomelloso in Ciudad Real.

 On October 31, 2014, Whyte and Mackay Group Limited ("WMG" or "Whyte and Mackay") and subsidiaries were folded into the Emperador group, as a deal signed on May 9, 2014 between Emperador UK Limited ("EUK") and United Spirits (Great Britain) Limited, an indirect wholly-owned subsidiary of United Spirits Limited ("USL") of India, was completed for an enterprise value of £430 million.
 USL (the world's largest spirits company by volume) was forced to put Whyte and Mackay up on sale because of UK anti-trust concerns, when London-based Diageo Plc (the world's leading premium drinks manufacturer) gained controlling interest in USL.
-EUK is wholly-owned by Emperador Holdings (GB) Limited which is in turn wholly-owned by EIL.
+EUK is wholly-owned by Emperador Holdings (GB) Limite which is in turn wholly-owned by EIL.